 PGBGP does not require any changes to the BGP protocol, allowing one AS to deploy the enhanced protocol when other ASs have not.
 An implementation of PGBGP has two main components: constructing the set of recently-seen (prefix, origin AS) pairs and applying a modified decision process to select the best route for each destination prefix.
-We see three main options for realizing these two functions:
+We see three main options for realizing these two functions, with different advantages and disadvantages:

 Implementing both functions on the routers: Implementing PGBGP on the routers requires extending how the routing software processes incoming BGP update messages.
 Upon receiving a BGP announcement, the router would need to compare the origin AS with the recently-seen ASs for this destination prefix to determine if the route is suspicious.
 Suspicious prefixes would be assigned a lower local-preference value, and suspicious sub-prefixes would be suppressed, to ensure that the router uses trusted routes where possible.
 In addition, the router would need to update the set of trusted (prefix, origin AS) pairs as new update messages arrive.
+This approach requires modifying the routing software but does not introduce any additional components into the network.

-Separating the functions between routers and servers: The edge routers can be configured to forward all externally-learned BGP update messages to a server.
+Separating the functions between routers and servers: The routers could offload the task of identifying of trusted (prefix, origin AS) pairs to a separate server.
+The edge routers can be configured to forward all externally-learned BGP update messages to the server.
 The server can analyze the data to construct the set of trusted (prefix, origin AS) pairs, and periodically upload the information to the routers.
 When a new BGP update message arrives, the router can consult the set of trusted (prefix, origin AS) pairs to classify the route and apply the PGBGP decision process.
 This approach allows the set of (prefix, origin AS) pairs to reflect the BGP routes seen by all routers in the network, and reduces the load on the routers.
 The router can continue to process BGP update messages and select routes in real time, without waiting for the latest upload from the server.

-Implementing both functions on separate servers: The server could take complete responsibility for implementing the PG-BGP algorithm.
+Implementing both functions on separate servers: To avoid modifying the routers, the server could take complete responsibility for implementing the PGBGP algorithm.
 As in the previous solution, the edge routers are configured to forward all externally-learned routes to the server.
-In addition to constructing the set of trusted (prefix, origin AS) pairs, the server applies the PGBGP decision process and sends each router a single best route for each prefix.
+In addition to constructing the set of trusted (prefix, origin AS) pairs, the server applies the PGBGP decision process and sends each router a single best route for each destination prefix.
 This would be possible today by implementing PGBGP on the Routing Control Platform (RCP) described in [26, 27].
-This approach obviates the need for any changes to routers, but places a larger burden on the server to be fast and reliable.
+This approach obviates the need for any changes to the routers, though it places a more significant burden on the server to be fast and reliable.